 The Directive: IVDD 98/79/EC

 IVD 98/79/EC (In-Vitro Diagnostic Medical Device Directive) was published on October 7, 1998.
-It is separate from the Medical Device Directive with its own dedicated set of requirements for manufacturers wishing to place medical devices in the European Economic Area.
+It is separate from the Medical Device Directive with its own dedicated set of requirements for manufacturers wishing to place in vitro diagnostic medical devices in the European Economic Area.
 The Directive sets out device classification rules, requirements for both devices and manufactures placing them on the market, ensuring safety and quality of these products.

 Under the IVDD 98/79/EC, an In-Vitro Diagnostic Medical Device is defined as: